 Join us *on Zoom* for Mahayana: Compassion Without Limit.

-This NEXT course in the series, “not even a middle,” begins jul.
-11 and continues tHrough approximately Nov.
-21.
+The current course in the series, “not even a middle,” continues through Early January 2022.

 In the Mahayana teachings, we look at the possibility of limitless compassion and bodhichitta, the boundless intention to help all sentient beings.
 This motivation and its application are based on the crucial Mahayana notion that all sentient beings possess buddha nature, the potential to become a perfect buddha.